paulsykes/ft231x_uart_usb_power_switch/README.md

 Manufacturing & Releases
 ------------------------
 Fabrication outputs (Gerbers/BoM/etc..) are automatically generated for each release, the latest of which can be found [here](https://github.com/paulsykes/ft231x_breakout_usb_power_switch/releases/latest).
-Instuctions for generating your own manufacturing outputs can be found [here](hardware/kicad/ft231x_breakout_usb_power_switch).
+Instructions for generating your own manufacturing outputs can be found [here](hardware/kicad/ft231x_breakout_usb_power_switch).

 License Information
 -------------------